Level/memdown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`].

+## v3

+Dropped support for node 4.
+No other breaking changes.

 ## v2

 This release drops Node.js 0.12, brings `memdown` up to par with latest [`levelup`] (v2) and [`abstract-leveldown`] (v4), simplifies serialization and removes global state.